-After a robust upgrade to version 2.0, the Vivaldi browser continues to transform the everyday interactions of users on the Web – boosting productivity, efficiency and adding fun to browsing.
-Today, Vivaldi 2.1 releases with slick new additions to one of its flagship features, Quick Commands.
+After a robust upgrade to version 2.0, the Vivaldi browser continues transforming users’ everyday interactions on the Web – boosting productivity and efficiency and adding fun to browsing.
+Today, Vivaldi 2.1 releases slick new additions to one of its flagship features, Quick Commands.

 Vivaldi – An essential toolbox for every web surfer